OpenQuantumDesign/oqd-trical/docs/explanation/hamiltonian_construction/matrix_elements.md

 ///

-/// tab | Quadrupole Transitions
+/// tab | Electric Quadrupole Transitions

 For quadrupole transitions, the laser's unit wave-vector $\hat{k}$ becomes relevant for coupling (in addition to its polarization).
 In particular, the coupling strength is now proportional to the overlap between $\hat{k}$ and $\hat{Q}\hat{\epsilon}$; $\hat{Q}$ is a matrix that depends on the value for $q$, which can now be one of $0, \pm 1, \pm 2$: